Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
-### 13.8-a.3 - 2024-08-19
+### 13.8-a.5 - 2024-08-21
 #### Improved compatibility
-- AMP: Avoid errors when using Jetpack's classic slideshows on a site where Jetpack blocks are disabled.
-- Tiled Galleries: Defer loading of the Tiled Gallery script for improved performance.
+- Sharing Block: Improve performance when hooking the block into single post templates.
+- WordPress.com Toolbar: Removed feature from self-hosted Jetpack sites.

+#### Bug fixes
+- Social Icons Widget: Ensure the social network icons are displayed properly.
+- Social Menus: Ensure the SVG can be displayed properly.

 --------